akhila2019/FlexionReactNewProject/README.md

 # Temperature Unit-conversion Worksheets Evaluator
- This app is a worksheet evaluator for which validates the student response to the teacher input based on the selected target unit , If matches gives a correct and unmatched gives incorrect and invalid for irrelevant entry.
+ This app is a worksheet evaluator which validates the student response to the teacher input based on the selected target unit.
+If the student response matches gives message as correct, unmatched gives incorrect and invalid for irrelevant entry.

 ## Setup